lacoco-lab/lacoco-lab.github.io/courses/interpreting-2025/index.md

 ### Questions

-Please register on the forum on CMS.
+Please register on the forum on CMS, and write questions there (click "forum" at the top after logging in CMS)

 Starting from the fourth week, every student submits one question about the readings by Friday noon.
 Questions are graded on a 3-point scale (0: no question submitted, 1: superficial question, 2: insightful question).
 Students can also submit a few more questions, the grade will be calculated as the highest score among questions.（So you can also ask some basic questions that you want clarification)